jdelon02/agent-os/templates/instructions/create-tasks-list.md

     - file: .agent-os/specs/tasks.md (if not exists)
   </creates>
   <updates>
-    - file: .agent-os/specs/tasks.md (if exists, append new feature tasks)
+    - file: .agent-os/specs/tasks.md (if exists, find and update matching feature tasks or append if new)
   </updates>
   <depends_on>user approval from step 11 (standard mode only)</depends_on>
-  <enhances>with KB implementation patterns if available</enhances>
+  <enhances>with Phase 4 validation patterns and cross-project implementation insights</enhances>
   <consolidation_mode>processes provided tasks data for consistent formatting</consolidation_mode>
 </step_metadata>